hagdesigns/Chipped-Beef/readme.md

 # About Chipped Beef

 This framework is nowhere near done!
 I'm adding to it as I go, and is not anywhere near a usable state.
+Also, be aware that I built this for use in my own projects, so some things that I think are perfect for my workflow might be crazy to you.

 ## Latest Revisions